paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-008-national-telecommunications-and-information-administration.md

   (D) *Regulations* — Not later than 180 days after February 22, 2012, the NTIA shall, after public notice and comment and subject to approval by the Director of OMB, adopt regulations to govern the workings of the Technical Panel.

-  (E) *Certain requirements inapplicable* — The Federal Advisory Committee Act (5 U.S.C.
-App.) and sections 552 and 552b of title 5 shall not apply to the Technical Panel.
+  (E) *Certain requirements inapplicable* — Chapter 10 of title 5 and sections 552 and 552b of title 5 shall not apply to the Technical Panel.

 (4) **Review of plan by Technical Panel**